amit0rana/betterOptionsTrading/README.md

 Very simple "userscript" which adds following features to kite.zerodha.com ui

+** /positions page
 * Group your F&O positions under 'strategies'.
-You will see strategy P&L on the right side of dropdown.
+Once you select a strategy only relevant positions will be shown.
 ![strategies](https://dl.dropbox.com/s/414mh3oqvx4ppf2/strategies.png?dl=0)
+* You can also see strategy's P&L on the right side of dropdown.
 * Tag your reference trades for easier identification
 ![referenceTags](https://dl.dropbox.com/s/i18bklcdebtagia/referenceTags.png?dl=0)
 * Quickly add P&L of selected positions
 ![addPositions](https://dl.dropbox.com/s/mvavj8njmt2xvtp/pnlAddition.png?dl=0)

+** /holdings page
 * Group your holdings in 'categories' or 'tags'
 * Small tag is shown next to your stock name indicating which category it belongs to.
 ![tags](https://dl.dropbox.com/s/ygk9id8c21b3mi8/HoldingsWithTags.png?dl=0)